arthurhon/Gesture-Controlled-Media-Player/README.md

 # Gesture-Controlled Media Player

-Control your computer's media playback using hand gestures — powered by an ESP32, MPU6050 accelerometer, and a custom-trained AI model via Edge Impulse.
+Control your computer's media playback using hand gestures, powered by an ESP32, MPU6050 accelerometer, and a custom-trained AI model via Edge Impulse.

 ## Features
 - Gesture recognition with on-device ML inference